Updated: Aug 29

 An individual who has been arrested for a DUI can contact a DUI Defense lawyer for not only consultation but also a cost estimate.
-The most important thing at first would be to ensure that the individual was released from custody so that they could contact a bail agent or an DUI Defense Attorney for assistance.
+The most important thing at first would be to ensure that the individual was released from custody so that they could contact a bail agent or a DUI Defense Attorney for assistance.
 If a loved one is being held in jail, they can call a bail agent, a bail bondsman, or, better still, an attorney right away.

-The DUI Defense Attorney will be able to directly contact the jail or police department and possibly secure a release or get someone out without having to post bail, saving a lot of time, hassle, and, of course, money.
+The DUI Defense Attorney in Los Angeles will be able to directly contact the jail or police department and possibly secure a release or get someone out without having to post bail, saving a lot of time, hassle, and, of course, money.
 If they can't get the person out on their own, they can enlist the help of a bondsman to get the person out.
 This is mostly obtained at a lower cost from an attorney rather than from a family member or a person.

 Should you refrain from using social media to discuss the situation?

 Everyone in today's world is linked via the internet.
 Facebook and Twitter are common platforms for sharing information, but users must be cautious about what they post.
-Any information that is not personally supplied to the DUI Defense Attorney but is disseminated to the public can lead to prosecutors or police officers discovering it.
+Any information that is not personally supplied to the Los Angeles DUI Defense Attorney but is disseminated to the public can lead to prosecutors or police officers discovering it.

 Especially if anyone was involved in an accident, district attorneys, lawyers, and police officers would search the internet for evidence.
 Always be cautious about what is posted on the internet, as victims of traffic accidents can search for information and bring it to the attention of the district attorney.